bfrankMS/AzStackHCI/AVD/readme.md

 10. Deploy the AVD Agents into the VDI VM
 11. Deploy the Remote Desktop App for the User
 12. (When using Win 10|11 multisession) - [Enable Azure Benefits](https://learn.microsoft.com/en-us/azure-stack/hci/manage/azure-benefits)
+13. (optional) when you are using proxies for the session hosts.

 ## 1. Download the VDI image from the Azure marketplace you want to use
 Do this on an admin box